 Average cost of filling family car with petrol set to hit £100

+Petrol prices: Average cost of filling family car set to hit £100

 Data firm Experian Catalist said a litre of petrol cost an average of 180.7p on Tuesday.

-The average cost of filling a typical family car with petrol could exceed £100 for the first time on Wednesday.
+The average cost of filling a typical family car with petrol could exceed £100 for the first time on Wednesday as the cost of living crisis continues to bite.

 Data firm Experian Catalist said a litre of petrol cost an average of 180.7p on Tuesday.